BlueBrain/web-data-container/README.md

 - multi-dataset, multi modality
 - Each dataset is identified by a string of the user's choice.
 This name or id is unique in a RAB file
 - Optimised for numerical typed datasets (single numbers and arrays or numbers, multidimensional, any type from uint8 to float64)
-- Datasets can also be objects (utf-8 JSON, binary encoded, optionally compressed)
+- Datasets can be objects (utf-8 JSON, binary encoded, optionally compressed)
-- Datasets can also be text (utf-8, binary encoded, optionally compressed)
+- Datasets can be text (utf-8, binary encoded, optionally compressed)
-- Datasets can also be blobs/bytes/files, just like an archive (optionally compressed)
+- Datasets can be blobs/bytes/files, just like an archive (optionally compressed)
+- Datasets can be tablar data (i.g.
+Pandas Dataframe fonr a CSV file) with columns of viarious types (optionally compressed)
 - Each dataset can be linked to as many metadata as necessary (utf-8 JSON, with arrays, complex objects, numbers and strings)
 - Fast random access to any dataset: no need to read/parse the whole file to access a specific dataset
 - Deep random access within numerical datasets: can pick a single value within a numerical dataset, given its N-dimensional position, without having to load the whole dataset in memory (good for lookups)